Next: Wdired, Previous: Dired Updating, Up: Dired

 The most general command in this series is M-x find-dired, which

-lets you specify any condition that find
+lets you specify any condition that find can test.
+It takes two

 minibuffer arguments, directory and find-args; it runs

-in directory, passing find-args to tell
+find in directory, passing find-args to tell

-what condition to test.
+find what condition to test.
 To use this command, you need to

-know how to use find
+know how to use find.

 The format of listing produced by these commands is controlled by the

-, whose default value specifies using
+variable find-ls-option, whose default value specifies using

-.
+options ‘-ld’ for ls.
 If your listings are corrupted, you

 may need to change the value of this variable.